 Immaculate Conception Parish Church, Catholic church in Tibag, Tarlac City, Philippines.

-The church was established in 1893 under the direction of Father Fernando Vasquez to serve the growing community of Tarlac.
-Since its founding, it has remained an important religious institution in the Diocese of Tarlac.
+The church was founded in 1893 under Father Fernando Vásquez to serve the growing Catholic community of Tarlac.
+It remains one of the oldest religious buildings in the city and now belongs to the Diocese of Tarlac.

 The parish serves as a central gathering place where local residents come for religious services and community celebrations throughout the year.
 People of all ages gather here to participate in devotions and festive processions during important Catholic holidays.